 When to Go to Taiwan

 July and August are the hottest months in the country and the most popular time to visit.
 Temperatures often hit 35°C (95°F) and prices are a little higher as well.
+It’s a great time to visit if you want to hit the beach.

 The shoulder months of May-June and September-October offer the best balance of crowds, weather, and price.
 It’s still warm enough to enjoy the outdoors and do some hiking without getting rained out.